-It’s helpful to take a little time to center yourself in whatever way is most helpful and accessible before taking mushrooms.
-That might look like practicing yoga, meditating, doing breathing exercises, spending time in nature, or whatever else helps you feel refreshed, grounded, and ready.
+It’s helpful to take a little time to center yourself in whatever way is most helpful and accessible before taking mushrooms—usually a week or two (or longer).
+Taking the time to prepare for the experience mentally can help you make the most out of your journey.
+Practicing yoga, meditating, doing breathing exercises, and spending time in nature are all ways to prepare for your journey ahead—or whatever else helps you feel refreshed, grounded, and ready.
 Many explorers choose to pre-journal in advance of their trip.
 Consider exploring questions like: Why do I feel called to this experience right now?
 What answers am I seeking from this experience?

 Consider Asking Someone to “Trip Sit” or Guide You